-Moller Aeronautics (MA) is being created to exclusively manufacture, market, and service one and two-person Skycar® air taxis and drone versions called Aerobots®.
-MA's allied companies developed the revolutionary Rotapower® engines to power vertical take-off and landing (VTOL) air taxis including the two-person Neuera® 200 and four-person Skycar® 400.
-These engines were also used to power aerobots® that were delivered to the US Army, Navy and Air Force.
-A key element in the successful test flights of these personal commuter air taxis and drones was the use of "distributed propulsion" patented by Dr Moller. (patent 3614030).
-All air taxis and most drones in worldwide development utilize distributed propulsion.
+Skycar Aeronautics is securing an exclusive license from Moller International (MI) to market, sell and service one and two-person Skycar airborne taxis.
+The license from MI incorporates a license from Freedom Motors (FM) to use Rotapower engines to power its ducted fans.
+MI had used these revolutionary engines to power its previous vertical take-off and landing (VTOL) air taxis including the two-person Neuera 200 and four-person Skycar 400.
+A key element in the successful test flights of these personal commuter air taxis was the use of "distributed propulsion" patented by Dr Moller. (patent 3614030).
+All air taxis now in development worldwide utilize distributed propulsion.